-Google Glass was the first wearable technology product, creating a new marketplace, with the clear situation to create the dominant position by being the first.
+Google Glass was the first wearable technology product, creating a new marketplace, a the clear situation to create the dominant position by being the first.
 But what was the purpose?
 Linking the virtual environment to the real one or extending the mobile screen?

 Here Google Glass was possibly not a finished product.
 The ability to manage the product via voice and gestures on the side panel was again an extension of the mobile, but Google missed the opportunity to add hand gestures via camera.

 The product was, without a doubt, anticipating the needs, but was it solving the actual needs?
 This is possible in connection with the first attribute: What was the proposition?

 Offering complementary Google Glass apps from the beginning would have been a game changer, but companies and developers did not have the chance to create any products in advance.

 It could have been a turning point, but there was negative feedback from people feeling embarrassed about wearing them and/or giving voice commands to Google Glass in public.
 Google Glass did not become a hip product nor an essential tool.

 The product had a creative marketing campaign (skydiving to the I/O while streaming live was a clear example), but designing the product in partnership with a popular eyewear brand would have given it the extra wow factor to make it become a hip product.

 Privacy concerns were raised in the early stages.
 Casinos, pubs, and restaurants were forbidding access to any person wearing Google Glass, and this made using them awkwardly.